skom2308/GCD_Project/README.md

-# GCD_Project: Getting and Cleaning Data Course Project
+# Getting and Cleaning Data Course Project

-Coursera - John Hopkins University: Getting and Cleaning Data Student Name: Jose Carrasquero
+Coursera - John Hopkins University: Getting and Cleaning Data

+Student Name: Jose Carrasquero

 There are two important files along with this one: